My Favorite Anime is Primarily of the Sci-fi, Space, and Apocalyptic Subgenres

 3. Attack on Titan (Shingeki no Kyojin)

-Big naked people with no genitals and big mouths go around eating tiny hoo-mans.
-All of which takes places in a steam punk world made up of a world protected by towering concentric walls to protect the tiny people.
+Big naked people with no genitals and big mouths (think Steven Tyler looking) go around eating tiny hoo-mans.
+All of which takes place in a steampunk world made up of a civilization protected by towering concentric walls which shield the tiny people from Steven Tyler.

 - Languages: Only in Japanese with English subtitles, but this is the best way to watch anime.